pintugiri/interview-question-/README.md

 ---

 ### 4) Exclusive Users per Client
-Return the number of users who are exclusive to only one client.
+Write a query that returns a number of users who are exclusive to only one client.
+Output the client_id and number of exclusive dataset:user_client_data.csv

 #### Query
 ```sql